Skip to Main Content

 Selection philosophy

-• Currency and relevance to our community
+• Currency and relevance to the community;

-• Community requests and interests
+• Community requests and interests;

-• Contemporary value
+• Contemporary value;

-• Local or state significance (Colorado history and authors)
+• Local or state significance (Colorado history and authors);

-• Format needs (print, digital or audio)
+• Format needs (print, digital or audio);

-• Cost
+• Cost;

-Self-published books
+• Self-published books

 The library generally does not purchase self-published books for the collection.
 Exceptions may be made at the discretion of the director based on the following criteria: